 These happy little Applesauce Muffins are packed apple-cinnamon flavor, whole grains, and vitamins.
 And all without excess added sugars!
 They’re a perfect healthy snack or breakfast for kids to make ahead and serve throughout the week.

-Applesauce is a staple in our house and I try to keep it on hand for both eating as a snack or as a simple side—and for turning it into easy baked goods like these muffins.
-This recipe stirs together in one bowl just a few minutes and the mini muffins pack balanced nutrition into each bite.
-Plus, they are just so yummy!
+Applesauce is a staple in our house and I try to keep it on hand for both eating as a toddler snack or as a simple side—and for turning it into easy baked goods like these muffins.
+They are so simple, yet so darn yummy!

 Ingredients You Need